lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_4.md

 #### FLAML Specified Search Space

-To specify the search space in FLAML, no matter whether the model is in FLAML's default estimator list, users need to create a new class with specified hyperparameters.
+To specify the search space in FLAML, users must create a new class with specified hyperparameters for each learner.
 For example, Lady H. wanted to adjust the hyperparameters of LGBM, and she had to create a new learner class like this:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/code_flaml_search_space.png" width="1068" height="477" />
 </p>

-To specify a good search space, different models have different tips.
-Hyperparameters can be adjusted for better accuracy, or for faster speed, or for reducing overfitting, etc.
+Each model has specific guidelines for defining an effective search space.
+Hyperparameters can be tuned to improve accuracy, increase speed, reduce overfitting, and more.

 🌻 [Check LGBM tips for search space specification >>][1]